ChuanyiZ/vef/README.md

 ## Example scripts

-Example python scripts are located in the `example` directory.
+Example python scripts are located in the `example/` directory.
 There's a `test.sh` script to run them.
 VCF files for testing are located in `example/data`, including chromosome 11 and 20 of Human sample NA12878 (HG001) (SNPs and INDELs are already separated).
 You can also download the corresponding BAM files from [ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/10XGenomics/](ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/10XGenomics/) and generate the VCF files on your own by running GATK's [best practice pipeline](https://software.broadinstitute.org/gatk/best-practices/).

 ```bash
 cd example
 ./test.sh
 ```

-This bash script calls example script `vef_clf.py` and `vef_apl.py` located in the `example` directory to train and apply the filter, respectively.
+This bash script calls example script `vef_clf.py` and `vef_apl.py` located in the `example/` directory to train and apply the filter, respectively.
 After running `test.sh`, there will be 2 filter models in `example/data` with the `.clf` extension, along with 2 filtered VCF files with the `.vef.vcf` extension.

 The generated `*.vef.vcf` files include a `VEF` score in the INFO field for each variant.
 This score represents the probability of the variant being correct, calculated by the model.
 In particular, if $P$ is the probability of being correct, VEF reports the score $\ln(P)$ as `VEF` score.
 VEF also specifies `VEF_FILTERED` in the FILTER field of the variants that VEF estimates are incorrectly called.